zase-hr/hackerhome_booking/README.md

 ### Update / PUT
 #### Update information for a single room
+This operation is **not** currently used in the frontend implementation.
 - Method: PUT
 - URL: ‘/rooms?id=1’
 - Input: JSON object (roomid, max_stay, etc)
 - Output: booking information (json array)

 #### Update information for a single booking
+This operation is **not** currently used in the frontend implementation.
 - Method: PUT
 - URL: ‘/bookings?id=1’
 - Input: JSON object (email, check in/out, etc)